The Best 8 Boutique Hotels in Seoul For Women Travellers in 2025

 Each floor showcases film-inspired art, adding a unique creative touch.
 The hotel also has great facilities, including a rooftop garden.

-It’s a short 7-minute walk to Myeongdong Station and there’s an airport limousine bus stop only 80 metres away.
+It’s a short 7-minute walk to Myeongdong Station, and there’s an airport limousine bus stop only 80 metres away.

-4. Cappucino Gangnam
+4. Cappuccino Gangnam

 Cappuccino is a trendy eco-lifestyle hotel with a cool rooftop bar and chic design elements, plus a strong focus on sustainability.
 There is an on-site restaurant, bar, and 24-hour front desk.

 It’s located near Cheongdam-dong and the COEX Convention Centre, perfect if you love shopping.
-Some rooms might be a bit on the smaller side, but if you’re travelling alone it’s perfect.
+Some rooms might be a bit on the smaller side, but if you’re travelling alone, it’s perfect.

-The overall vibe of this hotel is unique and the location in Gangnam is fantastic.
+The overall vibe of this hotel is unique, and the location in Gangnam is fantastic.

 5. Mondrian Seoul Itaewon

 If you’re after a chic, upscale stay in one of Seoul’s trendiest neighbourhoods, Itaewon, Mondrian Seoul Itaewon is a great pick.
-Just over a kilometre from The National Museum of Korea, this hotel has everything you need for a comfortable and stylish city escape.
+Just over a kilometre from the National Museum of Korea, this hotel has everything you need for a comfortable and stylish city escape.

 Yes, this hotel is quite big, but it’s worth it, with its ideal location and perfect service in Itaewon.

-There’s an indoor pool and a seasonal outdoor pool and you can also wind down with a drink at the hotel bar or the on-site restaurant.
+There’s an indoor pool and a seasonal outdoor pool, and you can also wind down with a drink at the hotel bar or the on-site restaurant.

 6. Hotel Lemong